Skip to main content

 CELONIS_CALENDAR table

 The CELONIS_CALENDAR table replaces the functionality provided by the Vertica-specific operator TIMESERIES, which is not supported for object-centric process mining.
-The table contains dates in the range 1 January 1980 to 31 December 2030, which you can use for time series analytics.
-For example, here’s how to generate this date interval starting from 2017-01-01 and ending on 2017-01-05:
+The table contains dates in the range 1 January 1980 to 31 December 2030 to execute time-series analytics.
+This example demonstrates how to generate this date interval starting from 2017-01-01 and ending on 2017-01-05:

 Date